ravi803/fluid-demo/README.md

 Also i have some vs code setting changed as per this https://github.com/shovoalways/Visual-Studio-Code-Customization/tree/main link intructions.

+Pixel perfection is the most important requiremen - You can check pixel perfection by setting window screen size to 1440.
+I have perfected the page size of 1440 in XD.

 Here us some tech stack used plugin lists:

 1:- Bootstrap